Kureev/fflux/README.md

 });
 ```

-In the example above, you have an actions property which provides you a possibility to use declarative style for describing handlers for different action types (looks like backbone's events, huh?).
-Every handler could be a property of the store instance or independent function.
-In every action handler you can use `waitFor` method as it's described [here](http://facebook.github.io/flux/docs/dispatcher.html#content):
+Every handler could be a method name of the store instance or a standalone function.
+In every action handler you can use `waitFor` method as described [here](http://facebook.github.io/flux/docs/dispatcher.html#content):

 ```javascript
 {